‘Game Of Thrones’ Season 7 Fan Theory Suggests Cersei Will Die, But The Killer Won’t Be Jaime Or Tyrion

 A new theory has surfaced about a possible death in the highly anticipated Game of Thrones Season 7.

-Fans of the bestselling novel series A Song of Ice and Fire, on which Game of Thrones is based, know that Cersei (Lena Headey) is haunted by a certain prophecy about her death.
+Fans of the bestselling novel series, A Song of Ice and Fire, on which Game of Thrones is based, know that Cersei (Lena Headey) is haunted by a certain prophecy about her death.
 When she was a girl, Cersei sought Maggy the Frog, a fortune teller, and asked her three questions.

-After Maggy told her that she will someday wed the king, Cersei asked the old woman how many children they will have.
+After Maggy had told her that she will someday wed the king, Cersei asked the old woman how many children they would have.
 “Six-and-ten for him, and three for you,” Maggy answered.

 “Gold shall be their crowns and gold their shrouds.
 And when your tears have drowned you, the valonqar shall wrap his hands about your pale white throat and choke the life from you.”

-The prophecy about the “valonqar,” which means “little brother” in Valyrian, has often been taken as a hint that Cersei will die at the hands of either of her two younger brothers: Jaime (Nikolaj Coster-Waldau) or Tyrion (Peter Dinklage).
+The prophecy about the “valonqar,” which means “little brother” in Valyrian, has often been taken as a hint that Cersei will die at the hands of either of her two younger brothers; Jaime (Nikolaj Coster-Waldau) or Tyrion (Peter Dinklage).

 Here's some Cersei. #GoT pic.twitter.com/jnXE4mWmHm